 (Update: A video of the Roger Blough passing the West Pier under this bridge.
-I'm learning it is an older boat because it has the bridge and crew quarters on the bow instead of the stern.
+I'm learning that it is an older boat because it has the bridge and crew quarters on the bow instead of the stern.
 There is also quite a bit of ice in the canal.)

 From Michigan to Ontario, the International Bridge consists of a lift bridge for Locks 1 and 2, a dual-leaf Strauss Bascule for Locks 3 and 4, and a swing bridge over the Canadian lock.
 The four American locks are known collectively as the Soo Locks.